-[&]quot;Audit-related fees" consisted principally of fees for accounting consultations.
+"Audit-related fees" consisted principally of fees for accounting consultations, including consultations regarding our acquisition of ViroChem Pharma Inc.

-[&]quot;Tax fees" consisted of fees related to tax compliance and tax advice.
+"Tax fees" consisted of fees related to tax compliance and tax advice.

-[&]quot;All other fees" consisted of licensing fees paid to Ernst & Young LLP for access to its proprietary accounting research database.
+"All other fees" consisted of licensing fees paid to Ernst & Young LLP for access to its proprietary accounting research database.